Point wants to provide credit card rewards with debit cards – TechCrunch

 Due to its premium positioning, Point isn’t free.
 You have to pay $6.99 per month or $60 per year to join Point.
 Point doesn’t charge any foreign transaction fees.

 You can connect your Point account with another bank account using Plaid.
 It lets you top up your account using ACH transfers.
-Behind the scene, Point works with Radius Bank for the banking infrastructure, an FDIC-insured bank.
+Behind the scenes, Point works with Radius Bank for the banking infrastructure, an FDIC-insured bank.

 The company announced earlier this month that it has raised a $10.5 million Series A led by Valar Ventures with Y Combinator, Kindred Ventures, Finventure Studio and business angels also participating.